Hi, I’m Jeff Campbell, recovering foodie. And that’s me in my Whole Foods apron circa 2005.

 How I spend my time outside of work

-When I’m not blogging (I’m up to 4 different blogs these days including this one), I like to spend time with my wife and 3 daughters.
+When I’m not blogging (I’m up to 4 different blogs these days including this one), I like to spend time with my 3 daughters.

 We love to travel, hit up water parks and theme parks, see family and friends and just enjoy life.